 There are many use cases of shared company devices across various sectors.
 For example, nurses in a hospital can use shared devices configured by IT to log in and out according to their shift timings.
 The same applies to 24×7 retail outlets and many other settings and work environments.

-Shared Android devices will continue to rise in popularity among organizations and IT teams as businesses look to be cost-efficient and productive at the same time.
+Shared devices will continue to rise in popularity among organizations and IT teams as businesses look to be cost-efficient and productive at the same time.

-Scalefusion MDM helps IT admins configure shared company-owned Android devices with ease.
+Scalefusion MDM helps IT admins configure shared company-owned devices with ease.
 Explore more with a 14-day free trial, or speak to our experts.